canonical/data-platform-benchmark-env/README.md

 # Deploying

-Choose the `cloud_providers` and `bundle_templates` of interest and start the deployment with a new terraform module.
+Choose the `cloud_providers` and `stacks` of interest and start the deployment with a new terraform module.

 First, make sure you bootstrap your deployment environment.
 Each environment folder has a `setup/`, which contains the module to bootstrap that given setup.